raymond-ji/random_photo_viewer/README.md

 # Usage

-Download the .DMG file and run the application inside
+Download RandomPhotoViewer.dmg and run the application inside